a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 This work was done as part of [KEP #4569](https://github.com/kubernetes/enhancements/issues/4569) by [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node).

-## Release Notes and Upgrade Actions Required
+## Release notes and upgrade actions required

 Check out the full details of the Kubernetes 1.31 release in our [release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.31.md).

-### KubeSchedule now uses QueueingHint when `SchedulerQueueingHints` is enabled
+### Scheduler now uses QueueingHint when `SchedulerQueueingHints` is enabled
-Added support to the scheduler to start using QueueingHint registered for Pod/Updated event to determine whether unschedulable Pods update make them schedulable, when the feature gate `SchedulerQueueingHints` is enabled.
-Previously, when unschedulable Pods are updated, the scheduler always put Pods back to activeQ/backoffQ.
-But, actually not all updates to Pods make Pods schedulable, especially considering many scheduling constraints nowadays are immutable.
-Now, when unschedulable Pods are updated, the scheduling queue checks with QueueingHint(s) whether the update may make the pods schedulable, and requeues them to activeQ/backoffQ only when at least one QueueingHint(s) return Queue.
+Added support to the scheduler to start using a QueueingHint registered for Pod/Updated events, to determine whether updates to  previously unschedulable Pods have made them schedulable.
+The new support is active when the feature gate `SchedulerQueueingHints` is enabled.

+Previously, when unschedulable Pods were updated, the scheduler always put Pods back to into a queue (`activeQ` / `backoffQ`).
+However not all updates to Pods make Pods schedulable, especially considering many scheduling constraints nowadays are immutable.
+Under the new behaviour, once unschedulable Pods are updated, the scheduling queue checks with QueueingHint(s) whether the update may make the pod(s) schedulable, and requeues them to `activeQ` or `backoffQ` only when at least one QueueingHint returns `Queue`.

 **Action required for custom scheduler plugin developers**:
 Plugins have to implement a QueueingHint for Pod/Update event if the rejection from them could be resolved by updating unscheduled Pods themselves.
-Example: suppose you develop a custom plugin that denies Pods that have a schedulable=false label.
-Given Pods with a schedulable=false label will be schedulable if the schedulable=false label is removed, this plugin would implement QueueingHint for Pod/Update event that returns Queue when such label changes are made in unscheduled Pods. [#122234](https://github.com/kubernetes/kubernetes/pull/122234)
+Example: suppose you develop a custom plugin that denies Pods that have a `schedulable=false` label.
+Given Pods with a `schedulable=false` label will be schedulable if the `schedulable=false` label is removed, this plugin would implement QueueingHint for Pod/Update event that returns Queue when such label changes are made in unscheduled Pods. [#122234](https://github.com/kubernetes/kubernetes/pull/122234)

 ### Removal of kubelet --keep-terminated-pod-volumes command line flag
-The kubelet flag --keep-terminated-pod-volumes, which was deprecated in 2017, will be removed as part of the v1.31 release.
+The kubelet flag `--keep-terminated-pod-volumes`, which was deprecated in 2017, was removed as part of the v1.31 release.

 You can find more details in the pull request [#122082](https://github.com/kubernetes/kubernetes/pull/122082).